LLVSGMV/Piloto2-Resilmesh-AWS/docs/index.md

 ### Files Structure

-As previously described, several key Bash scripts and configuration files have been developed to manage the deployment of the Resilmesh platform.
+Several key Bash scripts and configuration files have been developed to manage the deployment of the Resilmesh platform.
 The following components, housed in the `/Scripts` folder of the Docker Compose repository, orchestrate the deployment process:

 * **init.sh**: The primary execution script that initiates the entire deployment workflow.
-It prompts the user for the target environment type (Domain, IT Domain, or IoT Domain) and triggers the appropriate subsequent configuration.
+It prompts the user for the target environment type (Full Platform, Domain Platform, IT Domain Platform, or IoT Domain Platform) and triggers the appropriate subsequent configuration.
 * **Full_Platform.sh**: This file contains all the necessary configuration code to deploy the complete Resilmesh infrastructure.
 This includes setting up environment variables, generating specific system variables, and defining all required network configurations for a full installation.
 <p align="center">
   <img src="_static/full_platform.png" alt="Full Platform" width="800">